 - Demonstrate the cumulative effect of service-related stress

 Even if your condition does not stem from a single traumatic event, it may still qualify you for ADR, POD, or ODR, depending on the specifics.
 A legal team experienced with cumulative injury cases can help build a comprehensive narrative that connects your condition to your law enforcement service.
+Our firm has extensive experience representing injured workers with cumulative or long-term injuries.

 Understanding New York’s Legal Framework for Police Benefits